Riverside Borough

 Motion to Approve:

-At 8:36pm, Barb made a motion to move into Executive session.
-Brian seconded.
+At 7:45pm, Mike made a Motion to go into Executive Session for personal matters.
+Barb seconded.
 All in Favor.

 0 Comments